September 26, 2016

 According to Asian lore, the rarest blue moonstones are delivered by tides every 21 years.
 Some legends claim that it can give the power of prophecy by placing the stone in one’s mouth on a full moon.
 The gem healed insomnia and reconciled estranged couples in Europe during the Art Nouveau period and has thrived in the hippie era for its esoteric energies.
 Ever since, Moonstone has been feted worldwide for its divine radiance and healing powers.

-Curious about how to find your favorite Moon Magic piece of jewelry?
-Check out our collections!
+Curious about how to find your favorite Moon Magic piece of jewelry?!